gluster/glusterdocs/docs/Administrator-Guide/Split-brain-and-ways-to-deal-with-it.md

     - Server1 comes up, server2 goes down (Heal not happened / data on server 2 is not replicated on server1): Writes happen on server1.
     - Server2 comes up: Both server1 and server2 has data independent of each other.

-If we use the replica 2 volume, it is not possible to prevent split-brain without losing availability.
+If we use the `replica 2` volume, it is not possible to prevent split-brain without losing availability.

 ### Ways to deal with split brain:
 In glusterfs there are ways to resolve split brain.
 You can see the detailed description of how to resolve a split-brain [here](../Troubleshooting/resolving-splitbrain.md).
 Moreover, there are ways to reduce the chances of ending up in split-brain situations.
 They are:

-1. Replica 3 volume
+1. volume with `replica 3`
 2. Arbiter volume

 Both of these use the client-quorum option of glusterfs to avoid the split-brain situations.